GeruiXu/GeruiXu.github.io/Research.md

 >
 >  ### Method
 >
->  Participants: 20 professional drivers, ranging in age from 27 to 53  (MD = 40.9, SD = 7.75).
-All participants had been driving for 5 years or more and  had driven more than 90,000 km per year over a five-year period.
+>  Participants: 20 professional drivers.
 >
 >  Apparatus: The vehicle used in this experiment is Cadillac Super Cruise-CT6.
 >